How do I become a fully qualified Assessor?

-- You must demonstrate something called ‘occupational competence’
+- You must demonstrate ‘occupational competence’

-Become qualified through CAVA
+Become a fully qualified Assessor with CAVA

 What’s involved in the CAVA course?